MWBA - Maritime Womens Basketball Association

-Year II is in the books.
+Year III is in the books.

-And what an amazing year it was once again.
+And what an amazing year it was.
+Once again.

 So how did the MWBA come to be, anyway?